Non-residents and capital gains tax

 See GOV.UK for further information about CGT if you are non-resident, as well as some basic information on tax if you return to the UK after living abroad.

-HMRC provide a service via GOV.UK allowing you to send questions about CGT if you are not resident in the UK.
+HMRC provide a service via GOV.UK allowing you to send questions about capital gains tax if you are not resident in the UK.

-Detailed guidance on how to work our your tax if you sell UK land or property as a non-resident can be found on GOV.UK.
+Detailed guidance on how to work out your tax if you sell UK land or property as a non-resident can be found on GOV.UK.

-HMRC have produced a helpsheet to guide you if you think you may be temporarily non-UK resident.
+HMRC have produced a helpsheet on GOV.UK to guide you if you think you may be temporarily non-UK resident.